NIRSpec MOS Deep Extragalactic Survey

 tools or package parameters.

-We chose the NIRSpec IRS2 Detector Readout Mode, which reduces correlated noise and is recommended for long exposures.
+Choose the NIRSpec IRS2 Detector Readout Mode, which reduces correlated noise and is recommended for long exposures.
 The IRS2 readout mode has two patterns: NRSIRS2 and NRSIRS2RAPID.
-The former reduces data volume by averaging five frames, whereas the latter does not average any frames.
+The former reduces data volume by averaging 5 frames, whereas the latter does not average any frames.
 The NIRSpec Detector Recommended Strategies article provides more guidance on choosing a readout mode and pattern.
-We choose NRSIRS2, as data volume from the added NIRCam parallels can be large.
-Since our exposures are long, we anticipate that frame-averaging will have an insignificant impact on our measurements.
+Choose NRSIRS2, as data volume from the added NIRCam parallels can be large.
+Since the exposures are long, you should anticipate that frame-averaging will have an insignificant impact on the measurements.

 To determine the exposure parameters (the number of groups and integrations) for this program using the Exposure Time Calculator (ETC), please see the article MOS Deep Extragalactic Survey ETC Guide.

-Steps 9 - 17 - Create NIRSpec MOS Observations in the MSA Planning Tool (MPT) and Astronomers' Proposal Tool (APT)
+Step 9 - Create NIRSpec MOS Observations in the MSA Planning Tool (MPT) and Astronomers' Proposal Tool (APT)

 For instructions on how to fill out the MSA Planning Tool (MPT) and Astronomers' Proposal Tool (APT) for this program, please see the article MOS Deep Extragalactic Survey APT Guide.